-We intend to continue to explore the development and deployment of S-band technologies that we expect will reduce the cost of satellite communications for internet of things, machine-to-machine communications, public protection, disaster relief and other end-to-end services worldwide and the integration of our products and services into new global, hybrid networks that leverage multiple satellites and terrestrial technologies.
-We believe we remain in a unique position to deploy a MSS and CGC network in the E.U., the U.K. and other European countries through our EchoStar XXI satellite, which was placed into service in November 2017, and the EUTELSAT 10A payload.
+We continue to explore the development and deployment of S-band technologies that we expect will reduce the cost of satellite communications for internet of things, machine-to-machine communications, public protection, disaster relief and other end-to-end services worldwide and the integration of our products and services into new global, hybrid networks that leverage multiple satellites and terrestrial technologies.
+We believe we remain in a unique position to develop a hybrid MSS and CGC network in the E.U., the U.K. and other European countries, including through the use of our EchoStar XXI satellite, which was placed into service in November 2017, and the EUTELSAT 10A payload.
 We have positioned ourselves to continue to develop the S-band spectrum globally by acquiring Sirion Global Pty Ltd., which we have renamed EchoStar Global which holds global S-band non-geostationary satellite spectrum rights for MSS.
 Additionally, we entered into a contract with Tyvak Nano-Satellite Systems, Inc. for the design and construction of S-band nano-satellites.
 We launched two nano-satellites in the third quarter of 2020.
 Following launch, both nano-satellites experienced technical anomalies that precluded them from fulfilling their intended regulatory milestone missions.
-We intend to seek milestone relief due to these force majeure events.
-We expect to launch our third nano-satellite in 2021.
-Our nano-satellites are designed to facilitate our continued growth in the global S-band market and enable us to leverage our acquisition of EchoStar Global.
-In addition, in Mexico we hold licenses for S-band MSS and terrestrial services.
+We obtained milestone relief due to these force majeure events.
+In the second quarter of 2021, we launched our third nano-satellite.
+The nano-satellite was successfully commissioned and placed at the altitude prescribed in our license for the S-band frequency.
+We have completed the process of fulfilling the remaining requirements under the ITU Radio Regulations of bringing the Australian filing into use.
+The nano-satellite will now be used to develop and test a wide range of potential S-band applications and services.
+We also hold licenses for S-band MSS and terrestrial services in Mexico.